MLeganes/42Born2BeRoot/README.md

 # AppArmor
 For debian.
 AppArmor provides **Mandatory Access Control (MAC) security**.
 In fact, **AppAmor allows the system administrator to restrict the actions that processes can perform**.
-For example, if an installed application can take photos by accessing the camera application, but the administrator denies this privilege, the application will not be able to access the camera application.
-If a vulnerability occurs (some of the restricted tasks are performed), AppArmor blocks the application so that the damage does not spread to the rest of the system.<br>
+For example, if an installed application can take photos by accessing the camera application, but the administrator denies this privilege, the application will not be able to access the camera application.j  If a vulnerability occurs (some of the restricted tasks are performed), AppArmor blocks the application  so that the damage does not spread to the rest of the system.<br>

 https://debian-handbook.info/browse/stable/sect.apparmor.html
 https://wiki.debian.org/AppArmor/HowToUse